s2lsoftener/PuyoGuides/docs/tutorial/basics.md

 ---
 <AssetLoader />
 # Basic Mechanics
+In this guide, we'll go over the basics of playing Puyo Puyo.

 Let's review how Puyo Puyo works.
 The game starts off by giving you **pairs** of Puyos to place around the game field.
 -gif-